 Estimates indicate that one-third of the food produced globally is lost or wasted and never consumed.
-This course strengthens your insights and skills to reduce food loss.
-During the course we will critically analyse the crop supply chain, and design sustainable alternatives with special attention to harvest practices, storage, spoilage and food waste management.
-The role and responsibilities of the various stakeholders will be addressed, focussing on a conducive policy environment and an actively involved private sector.
-In this interactive training of lectures, discussions, group work and field trips, you gain insight in all aspects of post-harvest and waste management.
+This course strengthens your insights and skills to reduce food loss and waste (FLW).
+During the course, we will critically analyse the crop supply chain, look beyond the symptoms of FLW, and design for strategies contribution to a more sustainable food system.
+We will pay special attention to the drivers of FLW, the business case to reduce it, simple and advanced technologies, and the economic impact of food loss and waste reduction.
+But also the role and responsibilities of the various stakeholders will be addressed, the difficulty of consumer behavior change, and how to create a conducive policy environment and an actively involved private sector.
+In this interactive training of lectures, discussions, group work and field trips, you gain insight in all aspects of FLW.

 What will you learn?